-If you keep up with the latest wellness trends, you’ve probably heard about charcoal.
+If you keep up with the latest wellness trends—especially on social media—you’ve probably heard about charcoal.
 In the last few years, it seems to have lent its pitch-black hue to just about everything: skincare, ice cream, lattes—and oral wellness products.
-We’ve seen charcoal show up in toothpaste, mouthwash, floss, and even the bristles of toothbrushes.
+We’ve seen charcoal show up in toothpaste.
 But what’s it actually doing there?
+Should charcoal actually be a part of your at-home dental care routine?

 We checked in with Dr. Marc Schlenoff, Head of Clinical Development at Tend, to get to the bottom of the charcoal trend.